ReedD/node-assetmanager/README.md

 $ npm install assetmanager --save
 ```

 Setup an external json asset configuration file that holds your development and production css and js files.
 The format of this file matches that used in cssmin and uglify grunt tasks where the key is the name of the output production file and the following array is a list of files that need to be compressed.
 You may also add external resources, however these entries should be 1-to-1 key value pairs.
 External resources will not cause issues with grunt cssmin or uglify, they will simply be treated as empty resources and thus ignored.
+You can also group assets into groups, in the example below there are two, `main` and `secondary`.
+This functionality allows you to create separate builds for different layouts.

 **assets.json**

 ```
 {
+	"main": {
 		"css": {
-		"public/build/css/dist.min.css": [
+			"public/build/css/main.min.css": [
 				"public/lib/bootstrap/dist/css/bootstrap.css",
 				"public/css/**/*.css"
 			]
 		},
 		"js": {
 			"//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.6.0/underscore-min.js": "//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.6.0/underscore.js",
-		"public/build/js/dist.min.js": [
+			"public/build/js/main.min.js": [
 				"public/lib/angular/angular.js",
 				"public/lib/angular-cookies/angular-cookies.js",
 				"public/lib/angular-resource/angular-resource.js",
 				"public/lib/angular-ui-router/release/angular-ui-router.js",
 				"public/lib/angular-bootstrap/ui-bootstrap.js",
 				"public/lib/angular-bootstrap/ui-bootstrap-tpls.js",
 				"public/js/**/*.js"
 			]
+		}
+	},
+	"secondary": {
+		"css": {
+			"public/build/css/secondary.min.css": [
+				"public/css/**/*.css"
+			]
+		},
+		"js": {
+			"public/build/js/secondary.min.js": [
+				"public/js/**/*.js"
+			]
+		}
 	}
 }
 ```